zhengchangsulab/ProSampler/README.md

 - order_of_markov_model -

-We provided four choices of the order of Markov Model, i.e. 0, 1, 2, 3.
+We provide four choices of the order of Markov Model, i.e. 0, 1, 2, 3.
-The higher the order if Markov Model is, the more consistent the nucleotide frequencies are with each other between input and output data.
+The higher the order of the Markov Model, the more consistent between the nucleotide frequencies of input and output sequences.

 ***************************************************************************************************

-The compiling method of ProSampler is the same with that of Markov, and so is the format requirement of input data.
+The ProSampler can be similarly compile as Markov, and it requirs the sequences files in the same format as does Markov.

 ****************************************************************************************************